Fall Hazards for Pets

 Turkey and other bones can cause intestinal blockages and problems for your pet’s digestive system.
 This can leave your beloved pet feeling ill for days from eating foods that they don’t usually eat.

 As the weather gets colder, many will bring out the space heaters and light the fire in the fireplace to keep warm.
-It is important to be careful when using such heating devices with pets because they can accidentally get their tails too close to a flame.
+Be careful when using such heating devices with pets because they can accidentally get their tails too close to a flame.

 Other devices to be careful of include candles, potpourri burners and indoor electric heaters.
 Be sure to turn off heaters after each and every time you leave the house.
 Keep these heating devices out of reach of your pets to avoid in accidents that could potentially occur.